Message from Te Aho o Te Kahu

 Central Districts Division

-Cancer Society Wellington Division will continue to provide clients with support and information throughout the Orange Traffic Light setting.
-Our Cancer Support Nurses will be available for face-to-face appointments, on our Cancer Information Helpline 0800 CANCER (226 237) and by email at email@example.com.
-Groups and programmes will be running under the Orange Traffic Light setting and masks will be used in instances where social distancing cannot be managed.
+Cancer Society Wellington Division will continue to provide clients with support and information.
+Our Cancer Support Nurses will be available for face-to-face appointments, on our Cancer Information Helpline 0800 CANCER (226 237) and by email at firstname.lastname@example.org.
+Groups and programmes are running as normal.

 Canterbury/West Coast Division